-- (b) advise the worker to be tested for SARS-CoV-2 as soon as practicable, and to self-isolate whilst awaiting the result of that test; and - (c) take all reasonably practicable steps to manage the risk posed by the suspected case, including but not limited to: - (i) cleaning areas of the Work Premises used by the suspected case (including their personal workspace and any areas in the Work Premises frequently used by the suspected case);

-(ii) cleaning high-touch surfaces at the Work Premises likely to have been frequented by the suspected case; and
+- (b) advise the worker to be tested for SARS-CoV-2 as soon as practicable, and to self-isolate whilst awaiting the result of that test; and - (c) take all reasonably practicable steps to manage the risk posed by the suspected case, including but not limited to: - (i) cleaning areas of the Work Premises used by the suspected case (including their personal workspace and any areas in the Work Premises frequently used by the suspected case); - (ii) cleaning high-touch surfaces at the Work Premises likely to have been frequented by the suspected case; and

 Examples: lift buttons, door handles, washroom facilities, kitchen facilities, water coolers.
-For further information, see the guidance at www.dhhs.vic.gov.au/cleaning-and-disinfecting-reduce-covid-19-transmission-tips-non-healthcare-settings,as amended or replaced from time to time by the Victorian Government.
+For further information, see the guidance www.dhhs.vic.gov.au/coronavirus-cleaning-guidelines-for-workplaces-doc as amended or replaced from time to time by the Victorian Government.